Medicine and health

 Systematic reviews in medicine and related fields. - PubMed (LTU)

-Go to Clinical Queries.
-Search for studies concerning therapy, diagnosis or prevention.
+Reference database in medicine, nursing, rehabilitation, dentistry, and related fields.
+Published by the National Library of Medicine.
+Go to Clinical Queries and search for studies concerning therapy, diagnosis or prevention.
 You can also find systematic reviews - CINAHL with Full Text (LTU)

 Systematic reviews within the field of occupational therapy. - PEDro

-Access systematic reviews in physical therapy. - Trip
+Randomized controlled trials and systematic literature reviews in physiotherapy. - Trip

 3. Critical review